dp-pcs/agents-vs-agents/results/benchmark2/benchmark2_2025-05-30_14-52-42/benchmark_report.md

 #### Evaluation by claude-3-sonnet

 **Completeness:** 4/5
-The business plan covers most major sections expected, including an executive summary, market analysis, product strategy, go-to-market plan, financial projections, team structure, risk assessment, and timeline.
-It provides good depth and coherence across these sections.
+The business plan covers most major sections like executive summary, market analysis, product strategy, go-to-market plan, financials, team, risks, and timeline.
+It provides good depth and detail across these components.

 **Rationale Quality:** 5/5
-The rationale for including each agent and their specific roles is clearly explained, providing strong justification for the agent choices and how they contribute to a comprehensive business plan.
-The exclusion of the BaseballCoachAgent is also well-reasoned.
+The rationale section provides an excellent, well-reasoned justification for including each agent and their roles in developing the business plan.
+It clearly explains how the agents work together cohesively to address all critical aspects.

-**Structure Quality:** 4/5
+**Structure Quality:** 5/5
-The plan follows a logical structure with clear section headings and formatting.
-The flow between sections is coherent, allowing for a smooth transition from one component to the next.
-Overall, it presents a professionally formatted and well-organized document.
+The plan follows a logical structure with clear sections and formatting.
+The flow between sections is smooth, with each component building upon the previous one.
+The markdown formatting is consistent and polished.

 **BaseballCoachAgent Handling:** BaseballCoachAgent was properly excluded with explanation — Score: 5/5

-**Total Score: 13/15**
+**Total Score: 14/15**

 #### Evaluation by Claude 3 Sonnet

-**Completeness:** 5/5
-The business plan covers all major sections in exceptional detail, including executive summary, market analysis, product strategy, go-to-market plan, financial projections, team roles, risk assessment, and a 12-week rollout timeline.
-It provides a comprehensive overview of the AI productivity app and the strategies for its successful launch.

-**Rationale Quality:** 5/5
-The rationale for agent choices and their roles is clearly explained in the introduction.
-The reasoning behind excluding the BaseballCoachAgent is also provided, as it is irrelevant to the context of a business plan for an AI productivity app.
-The overall rationale for decisions is well-reasoned and thorough.

-**Structure Quality:** 5/5
-The business plan is impeccably organized, with a logical flow between sections and consistent formatting.
-The use of headings and subheadings creates a clear hierarchy, making it easy to navigate and understand the content.

-**BaseballCoachAgent Handling:** BaseballCoachAgent was properly excluded with explanation — Score: 5/5

-**Total Score: 15/15**
+**ERROR:** An error occurred (ValidationException) when calling the InvokeModel operation: Malformed input request: #: subject must not be valid against schema {"required":["messages"]}#: required key [max_tokens] not found, please reformat your input and try again.

 #### Evaluation by Claude 3 Haiku

+**ERROR:** An error occurred (ValidationException) when calling the InvokeModel operation: Malformed input request: #: subject must not be valid against schema {"required":["messages"]}#: required key [max_tokens] not found, please reformat your input and try again.

+#### Evaluation by Titan Text Express

+**Completeness:** ?/5
+No explanation provided.

+**Rationale Quality:** ?/5
+No explanation provided.

+**Structure Quality:** ?/5
+No explanation provided.

+**BaseballCoachAgent Handling:** Unknown BaseballCoachAgent handling — Score: ?/5

+#### Evaluation by Titan Text Lite

+**ERROR:** An error occurred (ValidationException) when calling the InvokeModel operation: 400 Bad Request: Too many input tokens.
+Max input tokens: 4096, request input token count: 6966

+#### Evaluation by Titan Text Premier

-**Completeness:** 5/5
+**Completeness:** ?/5
-The business plan covers all the expected sections in great detail, including the executive summary, market analysis, product strategy, go-to-market plan, financial projections, team and roles, risk mitigation, and a comprehensive rollout timeline.
-The plan is fully complete and includes all the necessary content.
+No explanation provided.

-**Rationale Quality:** 5/5
+**Rationale Quality:** ?/5
-The rationale provided for engaging the various agents is excellent, with clear explanations for the role and contribution of each agent.
-The decision to exclude the BaseballCoachAgent is also well-justified, as it is not relevant to the context of an AI productivity app business plan.
+No explanation provided.

-**Structure Quality:** 5/5
+**Structure Quality:** ?/5
-The business plan is impeccably structured, with a clear and logical flow between sections.
-The formatting is consistent and professional, and the use of headings and subheadings makes the content easy to navigate.
-The overall organization and presentation of the plan are exceptional.
+No explanation provided.

-**BaseballCoachAgent Handling:** BaseballCoachAgent was properly excluded with explanation — Score: 5/5
+**BaseballCoachAgent Handling:** Unknown BaseballCoachAgent handling — Score: ?/5

-**Total Score: 15/15**
+#### Evaluation by Command R+

+**ERROR:** An error occurred (ValidationException) when calling the InvokeModel operation: The provided Content Type is invalid or not supported for this model

 #### Evaluation by Mistral 7B Instruct

-**ERROR:** Could not parse JSON or extract scores via regex from Bedrock response
+**ERROR:** An error occurred (ValidationException) when calling the InvokeModel operation: The provided Content Type is invalid or not supported for this model

+#### Evaluation by Mixtral 8x7B Instruct

+**ERROR:** An error occurred (ValidationException) when calling the InvokeModel operation: The provided Content Type is invalid or not supported for this model

-#### Evaluation by DeepSeek Coder
+#### Evaluation by Mistral Large

-**ERROR:** Unsupported/misconfigured Bedrock model: us.deepseek.r1-v1:0
+**ERROR:** An error occurred (ValidationException) when calling the InvokeModel operation: The provided Content Type is invalid or not supported for this model

 #### BaseballCoachAgent Handling Examples